 The following additional requirements for S-57 attribution must be noted:

 The S-101 attribute maximum permitted draught has been introduced in S-101 to encode the maximum permitted vessel draught at the berth.
 This information is encoded in S-57 on RECTRC using the attribute INFORM (see clause 2.3).
 In order for this information to be converted across to S-101, the text string encoded in INFORM on the RECTRC should be in a standardised format, such as Maximum draught permitted = [xx.x] metres, where [xx.x] is the value of the maximum permitted vessel draught (decimal part not required if the value is whole metres).
-For example Maximum permitted draught = 11.5 metres.
+For example Maximum draught permitted = 11.5 metres.

 The S-101 attribute measured distance has been introduced in S-101 to encode the specified measured distance along a track to be followed.
 This information is encoded in S-57 on NAVLNE using the attribute INFORM (see clause 2.3).
 In order for this information to be converted across to S-101, the text string encoded in INFORM on the NAVLNE should be in a standardised format, such as Measured distance = xxxx metres, where xxxx is the value of the measured distance

-Data Producers must note that in S-101 the type surface is not included as an allowable geometric primitive for Recommended Track, therefore RECTRC of type area will not be converted across to S-101.
-Where RECTRC has been encoded as type area in a S-57 dataset, Data Producers should evaluate their data holdings and re-encode these objects as another appropriate routeing object of type area (for example FAIRWY, TWRTPT, DWRTPT) or as RECTRC of type line prior to conversion to S-101.
+Data Producers must note that in S-101 the type surface is not included as an allowable geometric primitive for Recommended Track, therefore RECTRC of geometric primitive area will not be converted across to S-101.
+Where RECTRC has been encoded as type area in a S-57 dataset, Data Producers should evaluate their data holdings and re-encode these objects as another appropriate routeing object of geometric primitive area (for example FAIRWY, TWRTPT, DWRTPT) or as RECTRC of geometric primitive line prior to conversion to S-101.

 Range systems - relationship